popsim-consortium/stdpopsim/docs/development.rst

   since the ``SLiM`` and ``msprime`` simulation engines operate in time units of generations.
   The generation time is only currently used to convert time units to years, which is useful when comparing among different demographic models.
-  If you are implementing a generic model, the generation time should default to 1.

 * ``mutation_rate`` (`double`): The mutation rate assumed during the inference of this demographic model (per bp per generation).